 by Debra Kerper

 You need to decide which method works best for you.
-Do you like to pack all your tops, workout clothes or undergarments together?
+Do you like to pack all your tops, workout clothes, or undergarments together?
 Or do you prefer to pack by the day and keep complete outfits together?
 I use both methods to organize depending on the specific trip and whether I am packing my suitcase or my carry-on.

 My answer is definitely, yes.
 I recommend choosing two colors to focus on.
 For example, navy and gray or black and tan are nice combinations.
 Think about the clothes you have in your closet that you tend to gravitate toward for easy matching and comfort.
 Staying within your two basic colors allows you to pack a couple of bottoms with some print tops to change things up.
 I use the following trick to dress up a bit for evening dinners: pack a pair of black pants with a couple of basic black tops that you can accessorize with a pretty scarf or necklace and you have a new outfit for each night.

-We all know by now that any liquids we pack in our carry-ons must be travel size.
-The size is not an issue in checked baggage as far as being allowed, except full sized products take up a lot of valuable space!
-Do yourself a favor and purchase travel sizes of hair products, deodorant, body lotion, etc regardless of which bag you decide on for them.
-Or, get travel size containers to fill from the larger containers you use at home.
+We all know by now that any liquids we pack in our carry-ons must be travel-size.
+The size is not an issue in checked baggage as far as being allowed, except full-sized products take up a lot of valuable space!
+Do yourself a favor and purchase travel sizes of hair products, deodorant, body lotion, etc. regardless of which bag you decide on for them.
+Or, get travel-size containers to fill from the larger containers you use at home.
 Better yet, if you’re not picky, check before you go what’s provided by your hotel or cruise line.
 You may not have to bring some of these items at all.
 Some people buy small hair dryers to pack, but often this type of item is readily available at your destination too.

 Many people like to make packing lists before they start to pack.
 For me, I pack as I choose what to bring, then make my list when I am almost done, which is generally the night before departure.
 My list does not include everything; it consists of those items I don’t like to pack until I’m ready to close the suitcase and head to the airport.
-You know the kinds of things I’m talking about like make-up, phone charger, IPad, pills, etc.
+You know the kinds of things I’m talking about like make-up, phone chargers, IPad, pills, etc.

 I left the best for last…packing cubes!
 I’m absolutely addicted to these squares of fabric.
-I love them so much so that I frequently buy them as gifts for fellow travelers.
+I love them so much that I frequently buy them as gifts for fellow travelers.
 I discovered packing cubes several years ago and will NOT travel without them.

 So why do I swear by these magic cubes?
 They are extremely lightweight, allow me to organize all my things, and come in various sizes and colors so each family member can have their own set.
 Most importantly, with these cubes, my clothes arrive exactly how I packed them and without wrinkles!
 I no longer find the contents of my suitcase in a jumbled mess when I arrive at my destination.

 I like the cubes with a mesh insert on top so I can easily view what’s inside.
-The large ones are great for pants, shirts, sweaters, etc. I use the medium-sized cubes for items like pajamas, bathrobes, bathing suit cover-ups and workout clothes.
+The large ones are great for pants, shirts, sweaters, etc. I use medium-sized cubes for items like pajamas, bathrobes, bathing suit cover-ups, and workout clothes.
 The smaller sizes are perfect for undergarments.
 I also pack a complete outfit or two in a cube for my carry-on.
-These little miracles are also just right for cords and electronics, toiletries and much, much more.
+These little miracles are also just right for cords and electronics, toiletries, and much, much more.
 I haven’t yet tried the newer cubes with compression zippers, but I plan to buy some for my next trip to Europe.
 Friends tell me they can pack about 40% more in their suitcases with these cubes.